Sharlottes/Informatis/README.md

 ## additional things
 ### magic cursor
-r a i n b o w (can toggle on setting)
+r a i n b o w (toggleable throuh settings)

 ### block scanner
-scan turret range and hp by circle and bar. (can toggle on setting)
+Scans turret stats and outputs the info in a circle or linear view. (can toggle on setting)
 - [ ] add filter setting to make scanner can scan not only turrret, wall but also another blocks.

 ### rendered block info
-shows every blocks' status(even enemy), some info bars. (suggestion by @nichrosia)
+Shows the information about any block (even if it's not in the same team), some info bars. (suggestion by @nichrosia)
 - [ ] make it

 ### rendered unit info
-shows every units' hp, ammo, shield by bar under each unit.
+Shows health, ammo and shields under any unit.

 ## Setting
 can toggle display on/off ingame, set some ui opacity etc.